percona/percona-helm-charts/charts/pg-db/README.md

 ## Examples

-### Deploy for tests - single PostgreSQL node, disabled backups and automated PVCs deletion
+### Deploy for tests - single PostgreSQL node and automated PVCs deletion

 Such a setup is good for testing, as it does not require a lot of compute power and performs and automated clean up of the Persistent Volume Claims (PVCs).